JoeyHendricks/python-benchmark-harness/README.md

 pip install QuickPotato
 ```
 > Do note that QuickPotato hasn't released (yet) on the Python Package Index
-> you can find a wheel file under the distribution folder to install it with.
+> you can find a wheel file under the releases to install it.

 ### Intrusive Testing